valoresports/coach-resources/docs/live-coaching/checklists/pre-session-checklist.md

 At the moment these are manually provided to you by Valor's Support Staff.
 If you haven't received this information before you start your session, please reach out to the Support Staff.

-## Receive and review demos
+## Receive and review gameplay videos

 :::note To do

-Ask for demo recordings (and review them)
+Ask for gameplay recordings and review them

 :::